Sindercube/Packr/README.md

     runs-on: ubuntu-latest
     steps:

-      - name: Checkout Repo
-        uses: actions/checkout@v2

-      - name: Build & Upload Pack (Minimal)
+      - name: Build & Upload Pack
         uses: Sindercube/Packr@v1
         with:

-          filename: pack_min.zip # The file name of your pack.
+          filename: pack.zip # The file name of your pack.
           parts: | # The files and folders you want to use in your pack.
-Separated with new lines. test_pack/*
+Separated with new lines. assets/*
+          # You should put your pack files inside of the assets/ folder, but you can change which folder is used with this.
-          minecraft-versions: | # What Minecraft versions are supported by your pack?
-Separated with new lines 1.18.2
+          minecraft-versions: | # What Minecraft versions are supported by your pack.
+Add every new version on a new line.
+            1.18.2
+          # 1.19.2 # Example of another version.

           # You shouldn't change these values unless you know what you're doing
-          github-repo: ${{ github.event.repository.name }}
+          github-repo: ${{ github.event.repository.full_name }}
           release-version: ${{ github.event.release.tag_name }}
           github-token: ${{ secrets.GITHUB_TOKEN }}
 ```